What are the characteristics of great demonstration speeches?

 Do you need to include every step or can you safely either miss some out or clump them together?

-Talk the process out loud to yourself making sure your vocabulary is free of jargon or if you do use specialist words, you explain them fully.
+Talk through the process out loud to yourself making sure your vocabulary is free of jargon or if you do use specialist words, you explain them fully.

-This is the heart of your speech and you will want to make sure you have it right by preparing as fully as possible.
+This is the heart of your speech and you will want to make sure you have it right by preparing everything as fully as possible.

 When you think you have it flowing smoothly invite a few trusted people to watch.
 Ask for feedback so you can fine tune the balance between 'showing and telling'.